Girls Planet 999: Ratings

-Aftermath
+Post-Competition

-Kep1er was supposed to debut on December 14, 2021 with the mini album First Impact, but due to one of their staff members testing positive for COVID-19, their debut was delayed to January 3, 2022.
+Kep1er was supposed to debut on December 14, 2021, with the mini album First Impact, but due to one of their staff members testing positive for COVID-19, their debut was delayed to January 3, 2022.
 The group's debut performance at the 2021 Mnet Asian Music Awards on December 11 was also cancelled as a result, as well as some members testing positive for COVID-19.
 The group officially debuted on January 3, 2022.
+Since then, they have released two studio albums (one in Korean and one in Japanese), five EPs and three Japanese singles.
+In May 2024, it was revealed that all members, except for Kang Ye-seo (P05) and Sakamoto Mashiro (P08), renewed their contracts with WakeOne.